jdk514/keras2vec/README.md

-# keras2vec
+# Keras2Vec
-Keras GPU implementatino of Doc2Vec
+A Keras implementation, with gpu support, of the Doc2Vec network